pachyderm/pachyderm/doc/docs/master/how-tos/enhanced-pipeline-workflow.md

 Functionally, the build pipeline uses a base Docker image that remains unchanged during the development process.
 The code is copied into this pipeline at runtime from a PFS repository.
 The build pipeline installs requirements and updates the code in the pipeline before running running it.

-Build pipelines require a modification to the pipeline spec's transform object with options for the following fields:
+Build pipelines require a modification to the pipeline spec's `transform` object with options for the following fields:

-- path: An optional string specifying where the source code is relative to the pipeline spec path (or the cwd if the pipeline is fed into pachctl via stdin.)
+- `path`: An optional string specifying where the source code is relative to the pipeline spec path (or the cwd if the pipeline is fed into `pachctl` via stdin.)
-- language: A string specifying what language builder to use (see below.)
+- `language`: An optional string specifying what language builder to use (see below.)
 Only works with official builders.
+If unspecified, `image` will be used instead.
-- image: A string specifying what builder image to use, if a non-official builder is desired.
+- image: An optional string specifying what builder image to use, if a non-official builder is desired.
+If unspecified, the `transform` object's `image` will be used instead.

 Below is a Python example of a build pipline.